mehdimiah/mehdimiah/README.md

-- 👋 Hi, I’m @mehdimiah
+- 👋 Hi, I’m @mehdimiah a Master of Biochemistry. invested into bioinformatics for my dissertation and research project
 - 👀 I’m interested in software development
 - 🌱 I’m currently learning via the ossu
 - 📫 How to reach me via email, mehdimiah@hotmail.co.uk